The Protective Shallows

 Climate change is bringing new challenges to America’s eastern seaboard.
 Its predicted effects include a rise in mean temperature and precipitation, accelerated sea level rise, and more frequent, extreme flooding and storm events like Superstorm Sandy.
 These phenomena- coupled with the excess nitrogen levels in our waters from treated waste water and fertilizers – mean that our critical estuaries and bays are at risk of disappearing within decades, if not years.
 With their shallow bathymetry and delicate balance of vulnerable marine life, a loss of these endangered waters would threaten not only the places we live, work, and play but also our cultural connection to the water.
 These newly reclaimed protective bay landscapes will serve as beloved fishing and recreational grounds, places to wade, swim, and learn, and more importantly as crucial absorptive ecological infrastructure for the communities that have formed around them.
 We have developed a research process that links ecology and proven coastal protection to increase biodiversity, stewardship, and education models, reducing overall system-wide risk and enhancing recreational and economic opportunities for all.

 The SCAPE Team

-Download the SCAPE / Landscape Architecture boards and project research here.
+Download the boards and project reseasrch presented by SCAPE / Landscape Architecture in 2013 here.

 View the team’s latest project updates on their design opportunity page here.